BASILAHAMED/visual-comparison/README.md

     # Where to save the result
     result_destination = "result.png"

-    # Compare the images and save result.png
+    # Compare the images and save it as result.png
     similarity_index = ImageComparisonUtil.compare_images(expected_image, actual_image, result_destination)
     print("Similarity Index:", similarity_index)
 ```